What’s the Difference Between Spirit, Soul, and Body?

 I wanted to set that up because we too are three-part beings: spirit, soul, and body.
 When we understand the separation of the three–how different each part of our being is–things will start to make a lot more sense.
 Mainly, you will stop mistaking one for the other, which will give you confidence and peace.
 Also, the devil will look like the idiot he is, because his lies will be even more blatant to you.

-First of all, all Christians are perfect, spiritually.
+First of all, Christians are perfect in every way: spirit, soul, and body.
 At our core, in the everlasting part of us, our spirits, we’ve literally been crucified with Christ, buried, and raised back to life as new spiritual beings.
 When this happened, once, by believing Jesus has forgiven you, your spirit was made brand new!
 (See Romans 6:6-7, Colossians 1:22, 1 John 3:9, Hebrews 10:10).

 There are Bible passages which mention the destruction of an unbeliever’s spirit, as in annihilation.
 But there’s still a biblical possibility that a rejecter of Christ, their spirit, will not be destroyed and will be punished forever.
 Either way, our faith in receiving God’s Spirit right now will always keep us safe with Him.
 Jesus explains: